 Brazil's import restrictions

-Brazil is one of the countries that have resorted to a high number of potentially trade-restrictive measures, according to the European Commission's latest report.
+Brazil is one of the countries that have resorted to a high number of potentially trade-restrictive measures, according to a 2018 report from the European Commission.

 The Brazilian market is highly protected with an applied customs averaging duty of 13.5%.